scipion-em/docs/docs/scipion-modes/how-to-install.rst

 For developers
 --------------

+If you are a developer, the installer can do most of the setup for you.
+Please go to the `installer README page <https://github.com/scipion-em/scipion-installer>`_

 Scipion installation also includes the Xmipp installation, by default.
 If you have installed Scipion in devel mode, Xmipp should be also installed in devel mode at ``<SCIPION_HOME>/xmipp-bundle``.
 See the `Xmipp structure guide <https://github.com/I2PC/xmipp/wiki/Xmipp-structure>`_ for more information regarding Xmipp.